apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 ### Invalid names
 Invalid names of types and fields can be corrected by renaming (using an [alias]({{< ref "#aliases" >}})).
 This works for simple names, namespaces and fullnames.

-Ths fix is twofold: first, you add the invalid name as an alias to the type/field.
+This fix is twofold: first, you add the invalid name as an alias to the type/field.
 Then, you change the name to any valid name.

 ### Invalid defaults
 Default values are only used to fill in missing data when reading.
 Invalid defaults create invalid values in these cases.
 The fix is to correct the default values.